craigderington/GravLabs/README.md

-# BusinessTechnologyLabs - Templating
+# BusinessTechnology Labs
-Business Technology Labs in conjunction with Craig Derington, Inc.
+In partnership with Craig Derington, Inc.

-## Introducing Gravity
+### Introducing Gravity
+The standard in website development templates